rochdikhalid/interactive-map/README.md

 * **leaflet.css** - This is the stylesheet for Leaflet.
 * **images** - This is a folder that contains images referenced by leaflet.css.
 It must be in the same directory as leaflet.css

-Unzip the downloaded archive to your website’s directory and add this to the head of your HTML code:<br>
+Unzip the downloaded archive to your project directory and add this to the head of your HTML code:<br>

 `<link rel="stylesheet" href="/path/to/leaflet.css" />` <br>
 `<script src="/path/to/leaflet.js"></script>`